bsc-quantic/pypickup/README.md

 # pypickup

-An utility to download packages from PyPI and save them locally, building a tree as if it were the PyPI repository itself.
+A tool to download packages from PyPI and save them locally, building a directory tree that fulfills [PEP 503](https://peps.python.org/pep-0503/).
+Properly configured, `pip` will install packages from there as if it was downloading them from the PyPI repository itself.

-Python3 libraries required:

-- os, typing, re, urllib, argparse (built-in libs)
-- bs4, wheel-filename (in PyPI.org, available on 'pip')

-#### Deploy

-To use its commands, go to the project root and do:
+For example, the following commands will download all final versions (no `dev` versions), source distributions of `numpy` into the `.pypickup` folder, and then install the lates compatible version from there.
 ```
+pypickup add -s -p ./.pypickup numpy
-pip install --editable .
+pip install --index-url ./.pypickup numpy
 ```

-#### Utilities
+## Commands

 An -h flag can be used on any command to display all the available options and its usage.
 For instance: